 As part of initial planning, nine workstreams have been identified to support detailed planning.
-These workstreams are described below.
-During Phase 1 and 2 activities require significant contribution and co-ordination from all authorities.
-At the start of Phase 3, when shadow authorities form, the majority of activities take place within unitaries separately, but with ongoing engagement and co-operation.
+These workstreams are described se 1 and 2 activities require significant contribution and co-ordination from all authorities.
+At the start of Phase 3, norities form, the majority of activities take place within unitaries separately, but with ongoing engagement and co- Workstream Workstream scope Programme management & Ensure that all planning, governance and delivery activities that support the programme and the other workstream are in place and tracked.
+Ensure that effective governance structures are established in the new unitary authorities governance and oversee development and delivery of a target operating model for the new authorities.